g-leech/argmin-gravitas/_posts/2025-07-06-ai-breakthroughs-4-5.markdown

 * _🚨 Apr_: o3 is the first LLM ever that is actually worth using for me

-* _May_: The first video generator which creates synched audio (Veo 3).
+* _May_: The first good video generator which creates synched audio (Veo 3).
 Makes the psychological effect 100x stronger.

 * ¯\\_(ツ)\_/¯ In _June 2024_, 4o got 5% on ARC-AGI.
 By Apr 2025 o4-mini got 41%.
 Also for the first time you can convert $3m _per-run_ into 80% on it.
 (Human is “98%”)